braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/browser_extensions.md

 ## Permissions

-No additional permissions are required in your `manifest.json` when integrating the Braze SDK (`appboy.min.js`) as a local file, bundled with your extension.
+no additional permissions are required in your `manifest.json` when integrating the braze sdk (`appboy.min.js`) as a local file, bundled with your extension.

 However, if you use [Google Tag Manager][8], or reference Braze's SDK from an external URL, or have set a strict Content Security Policy for your extension, you will need to adjust the [`content_security_policy`][6] setting in your `manifest.json` to allow remote script sources.

-## Getting Started
+## Getting started

 {% alert tip %}
 Before you get started, make sure you've read through the Web SDK's [Initial SDK Setup Guide]({{site.baseurl}}/developer_guide/platform_integration_guides/web/initial_sdk_setup/) to learn more about our Javascript integration in general.  <br><br>You may also want to bookmark the [Javascript SDK Reference](https://js.appboycdn.com/web-sdk/latest/doc/modules/appboy.html) for full details on all of the different SDK methods and configuration options.